CDS – People's Party: 2014 European elections

-Th 2014 European election had the CDS-PP once again form a joint list with the PSD, this time called the Portugal Alliance.
+The 2014 European election had the CDS-PP once again form a joint list with the PSD, this time called the Portugal Alliance.
 The list received 27.7% of the vote, second place behind the PS, and returned a single MEP for the CDS-PP.

 2015 general election and Portugal à Frente

 The CDS-PP formed an alliance with the PSD ahead of the 2015 legislative election, called Portugal Ahead (Portugal à Frente, PàF) with PSD leader and Prime Minister Pedro Passos Coelho leading the coalition.
 The PàF coalition, however, lost 25 seats and the parliamentary majority, though they were still comfortably ahead of the Socialist Party by more than 20 seats.
-President Aníbal Cavaco Silva swore in Passos Coelho and his minority government, but ten days later the PàF government collapsed when the Communists, Greens and Left Bloc voted in favor of the Socialists' motion of no confidence.
+President Aníbal Cavaco Silva swore in Passos Coelho and his minority government, but ten days later the PàF government collapsed when the Communists, Greens and Left Bloc voted in favour of the Socialists' motion of no confidence.
 Socialist lead António Costa was sworn in as prime minister on 26 November in a minority government, thrusting PàF into opposition.
 Passos Coelho declared the end of the Portugal Ahead coalition 16 December.